datacentricdesign/lab/_posts/2019-04-30-com-gatt-internet-status.md

 categories:
 - Wheelchair
 twitter_text:
-introduction:
+introduction: "In this tutorial, we want to communicate the Internet connection status: is the wheelchair connected to the cloud?"
 ---

-In this tutorial, we want to communicate the Internet connection status: is the wheelchair connected to the cloud?

 We will use an RGB diffuse LED as indicator on the wheel.
 The Raspberry Pi will check for the Internet availability.
 We will create a BLE GATT service to WRITE